UAE

 Zero income tax.
 Golden Visa.
 Family office infrastructure.

-For U.S. persons, the UAE’s zero-tax environment creates specific planning considerations.
-The absence of a comprehensive U.S.–UAE income tax treaty (there is only a limited TIFA agreement) means that standard treaty-based planning strategies available in Italy or Portugal do not apply.
-U.S. citizens in the UAE rely instead on the Foreign Earned Income Exclusion (FEIE) and Foreign Tax Credits — but with zero local tax paid, there are no foreign tax credits to offset U.S. liability on passive and investment income.
+The absence of a comprehensive U.S.–UAE income tax treaty (there is only a limited TIFA) means treaty-based planning strategies available in Europe do not apply.
+U.S. citizens in the UAE rely on FEIE and Foreign Tax Credits — but with zero local tax paid, there are no foreign tax credits to offset U.S. liability on passive and investment income.
+This is the critical nuance most UAE marketing materials omit: zero local tax does not mean zero tax for U.S. citizens.
+The planning architecture for U.S. persons in the UAE is fundamentally different from what applies to non-U.S. clients.

 Is UAE right for your situation?